jdi-docs/jdi-light/source/includes/_tutorial.md

 #browser.size=MAXIMIZE | 1024x762
 ...
 ```
-Let’s look on some of them in details: <br/>
+Let’s look at some of them in details: <br/>
 - **driver** –  we can set up where we would like to run our tests.
-Some typical options: chrome, firefox, ie… or we can just place it with _${driver}_ and read the exact driver name from command line<br/>
+Some common options are: <i>chrome</i>, <i>firefox</i>, <i>ie</i>… or we can just replace it with _${driver}_ and read the exact driver name from command line<br/>
-- **drivers.version** – by default JDI Light will download the latest version of drive for us but if we need a specific version we can put it here (in this case the framework will find and download exactly this version)<br/>
+- **drivers.version** – by default JDI Light will download the latest version of a driver for us, but if we need a specific version we can put it here (in this case the framework will find and download exactly the version specified)<br/>
 - **timeout.wait.element** – timeout in seconds to wait for an element on the opened page.
-Default 10 seconds<br/>
+The default is 10 seconds<br/>
-- **timeout.wait.page** – JDI Light automatically define that new page opened and in this case will use this timeout (usually it is more than for element).
-By default 30 seconds<br/>
+- **timeout.wait.page** – JDI Light automatically defines a newly opened page and in this case will use this timeout (usually it is more than for an element).
+The default is 30 seconds<br/>
-- **domain** – web application root URL (used if we work with one application in tests).
-Can be also read from the command line like _${domain}_ <br/>
+- **domain** – web application root URL (used if we work with a single application in tests).
+Can be also read from the command line in the following way: _${domain}_ <br/>
-- **page.load.strategy** – like in Selenium strategies to load the page.
-Options: _normal, eager, none_ <br/>
+- **page.load.strategy** – similarly to Selenium, strategies to load the page are: _normal, eager, none_ <br/>
 - **browser.size** – the size of the tested browser.
-By default, JDI Light will maximize browser, but we can set exact values
+By default, JDI Light will maximize the browser, but we can set exact values
 _Note: you can find more examples in the documentation._ <br/>
 <a href="https://github.com/jdi-tutorials/01-jdi-light-intro/blob/master/src/test/resources/test.properties" target="_blank">See examples on Github</a>

-## 2. JDI Light at glance
+## 2. JDI Light at a glance
 1. Simple Open page test <br/>
 2. No Page Objects test example<br/>
 3. Page Objects test example<br/>